octobercms/docs/cms-partials.md

 </div>
 ```

-Inside the partial, parameters can be accessed as any other Twig variable:
+Inside the partial, parameters can be accessed like any other Twig variable:

 ```php
 ...